Autism With PDA: How to Support Someone in Everyday Life

 Understanding Pathological Demand Avoidance (PDA)

 Individuals with PDA often resist routine tasks like getting dressed or attending school.
-They may use social strategies to avoid demands, such as distraction, negotiation, or creating excuses.
-While they can appear socially capable, they often struggle with understanding social hierarchies and long-term consequences of their actions.
+They may use social strategies to avoid demands, such as:

-Regardless of its formal status, recognizing PDA characteristics can help families and professionals provide more effective support.
+Regardless of its formal status, recognizing PDA characteristics helps families and professionals provide more effective support.

 Differences Between PDA and Other Autism Profiles

-The defining trait of PDA is the overwhelming need to avoid demands, even when these demands are related to activities the individual enjoys.
+The defining trait of PDA is the overwhelming need to avoid demands.
+This applies even to activities the individual enjoys.
 This sets PDA apart from other autism profiles, where predictability and routine are often comforting rather than anxiety-inducing.

 Overlapping Traits with Autism

 PDA shares core characteristics with autism, such as challenges with social communication and sensory sensitivities.
-However, individuals with PDA tend to be more focused on controlling their environment and may employ advanced social strategies to maintain autonomy.
+However, individuals with PDA tend to be more focused on controlling their environment.
+They may employ advanced social strategies to maintain autonomy.

-Properly identifying PDA allows caregivers and educators to adopt more suitable support approaches, helping reduce anxiety and resistance.
-Misunderstanding these behaviors can lead to ineffective interventions and increased emotional distress for the individual.
+Properly identifying PDA allows caregivers and educators to adopt more suitable support approaches.
+Misunderstanding these behaviors can lead to:

 Strategies for Supporting Individuals with PDA